 For summer air travelers, it’s perhaps best to view photography on planes as you would taking pictures in France, a country known for its restrictive public photography laws.
 At least that’s how Nancy Nally, a frequent flier and photographer, thinks of it.

 “I’m very careful about the circumstances I photograph in onboard,” she explains.
 “I am very clear about not pointing the camera at anyone but myself or inanimate objects.
-I don’t photograph with flight attendants nearby.
-I have gotten very good at not drawing attention to myself because I know that my travel schedule is subject to the whims of the flight attendants.”
+I have gotten very good at not drawing attention to myself.
+My travel schedule is subject to the whims of the flight attendants.”

 Jeffrey Loop, an attorney and photographer, agrees that keeping a low profile is the best way to avoid a photography-related entanglement.
 “If you are taking photos on the aircraft and are asked to stop, don’t argue or take offense,” he adds.
 “Just stop and save yourself a heap of potential trouble.
 Arguing with cabin crew about your perceived rights will almost always be a losing proposition.”